Lecturize/Laravel-Addresses/README.md

 $ php artisan countries:migration
 $ php artisan migrate
 ```

+For migrations to be properly published ensure that you have added the directory `database/migrations` to the classmap in your projects `composer.json`.

 Check out [Webpatser\Countries](https://github.com/webpatser/laravel-countries) readme to see how to seed their countries data to your database.